Tornadoes of 1993: April 13 (Argentina)

 Estimated path of major tornadoes.
 One region of the map has been left unanalyzed.

 The 1993 Buenos Aires tornado outbreak [es] was an outbreak (QLCS type) of more than ≥100 tornadoes that affected the southern area of Buenos Aires province.
 It occurred between the night of Tuesday, April 13 and 14, leaving 7 people dead and more than a hundred injured and evacuated.
 Between the 20th and 24th hour, an extraordinary system of severe convective storms affected the localities of Trenque Lauquen, Pehuajó, Hipólito Yrigoyen, Carlos Casares, Bolívar, Daireaux, General Lamadrid, Olavarría, Tapalqué, Azul, Laprida, Benito Juárez, Tandil, Necochea, Lobería, Balcarce, General Alvarado and General Pueyrredon.
 The most affected localities were Henderson (F3), Urdampilleta (F3) and Mar del Plata (F2).
 This succession of tornadoes had intensities ranging from F0 to F3 and produced severe damage along northwest to southeast-oriented strips.
 The local area affected exceeded 4,000 square kilometers (1500 sq mi).
 The phenomenon was popularly called "La Noche De Los 100 Tornados" (the night of 100 tornadoes) and so far holds the record of being the largest tornado outbreak ever recorded in the southern hemisphere.

 April 24

 Seven people were killed and 100 were injured by an F4 tornado in Catoosa, Oklahoma.
 Those seven fatalities were the most by any one tornado in 1993.
 The tornado damaged or destroyed 75% of the town's businesses.
+It is the 9th costliest tornado in Oklahoma history.